Sumera222/ToDo-App/ToDo-App/readme.md

 ## Software needed to run for this app
 - VS Code (as Editor)
-- Browser (as runtime environment)
+- Google Chrome as Browser